cern-eos/eos/doc/using/rain.rst

    ========== ============= ================================ ====================================

 The layout is set in a namespace tree via ``eos attr -r set default=<name> <tree>``.

+The minimum number of stripes is currently 6 for all erasure coding layouts (raiddp, raid6, archive, qrain).

 The default layout can be defined using default space policies.
 See :ref:`space-policies`.